 You can install this system with no previous plumbing experience, making it a wonderful option for homeowners that want to eradicate iron and hard water.

-Read more about this Fleck water softener here.
+Read the full review (including the pros and cons) of this Fleck water softener here.

 3. Iron Pro 2 Combination Water Softener